Doken-Tokuyama/BitCrack/README.md

 This code also incorporates the popular but now removed pikachunakapika fork containing random mode along with the other tweaks.
 I found the source in the closed pull request in the original brichard19 repo. https://github.com/brichard19/BitCrack/pull/148/files

-# BitCrack

-A tool for brute-forcing Bitcoin private keys.
-The main purpose of this project is to contribute to the effort of solving the [Bitcoin puzzle transaction](https://blockchain.info/tx/08389f34c98c606322740c0be6a7125d9860bb8d5cb182c02f98461e5fa6cd15): A transaction with 32 addresses that become increasingly difficult to crack.

 ### Using BitCrack

 #### Usage